 The bill amends several sections of the North Dakota Century Code concerning penalties and fees related to operating a motor vehicle while driving privileges are suspended or revoked.
-It establishes that individuals who drive with a suspended or revoked license will face a class B misdemeanor for the first three offenses within a five-year period, escalating to a class A misdemeanor for subsequent offenses.
+It establishes that individuals who drive with a suspended or revoked license will face a class B misdemeanor for the first three offenses within five years, escalating to a class A misdemeanor for subsequent offenses.
 Additionally, if the suspension or revocation is due to specific violations, the offender must serve a minimum of four consecutive days in jail.
 The bill also allows courts to dismiss charges if the defendant's license is reinstated within sixty days and introduces the option for courts to amend charges to a lesser violation.

 Adopted by the House Transportation Committee: 39-06-42, 39-06.1-06, 39-06.1-09, 39-06.1-10